Ordinary World (song): Lyrics

 The lyrics of "Ordinary World" address themes of grief, resilience, and the search for normality following personal loss.
 Written by Simon Le Bon, the song reflects his emotional response to the death of his close friend David Miles, who died from a drug overdose in 1986.
 It is the second of three Duran Duran songs Le Bon wrote about Miles, following "Do You Believe in Shame?" from Big Thing (1988) and preceding "Out of My Mind" from Medazzaland (1997).
-Le Bon stated that it's about "somebody who feels that he's suddenly woken up in a bit of a crazy world and wants to regain the ordinary world that he once knew—something that he can recognise and feel comfortable with".
+Le Bon stated that it is about "somebody who feels that he's suddenly woken up in a bit of a crazy world and wants to regain the ordinary world that he once knew—something that he can recognise and feel comfortable with".
 Kristi York Wooten of Paste described the lyrics as a "desire to find normalcy after the shock and grief of loss".
 According to Al Melchior of American Songwriter, the lyrics express the depth of Le Bon's sorrow while maintaining a sense of hope for eventual healing.
 AllMusic's Donald A. Guarisco observed that the lyrics of "Ordinary World" portray a man coping with the pain of a breakup by reconnecting with the outside world.
 He also highlighted that it adopts a straightforward and mature tone, differing sharply from the vibrant and playful language found in their earlier hits like "The Reflex".